UZ-SLAMLab/Endo-Depth-and-Motion/README.md

 # Endo-Depth-and-Motion

-This repository contains the code of *Endo-Depth*'s depth predictions from single images, the photometric and the others trackings methods and the volumetric fusion used in the paper
+This repository contains the code of *Endo-Depth*'s depth prediction from single images, the photometric and the others trackings methods and the volumetric fusion used in the paper

 > **Localization and Reconstruction in Endoscopic Videos using Depth Networks and Photometric Constraints**
 >